nicolasmerinian/forest-fires-spread/README.md

 ## Rules

-Each cell of the grid can be in one of several states:
+Each cell of the grid can be in one of the following states:

 * Empty
 * Tree